Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Our method

+Additionally to sampling from the frequency levels, we can exploit the angular selectivity of the volume to further accelerate rendering.
+For a 3D Gabor kernel $g(x;\mu,\Sigma,\vec{\omega})$ (Equation~\ref{eq:gabor_kernel}) integrated along a ray with direction $\vec{v}$, the contribution depends on the alignment angle $\theta$ between $\vec{v}$ and the frequency direction $\vec{\omega}$.
+Defining $a = |\cos\theta| \in [0,1]$ as the alignment factor: when the ray is perpendicular to the frequency direction ($a = 0$), the cosine modulation contributes uniformly along the ray.
+When parallel ($a = 1$), destructive interference reduces the contribution by $\mathcal{K}\exp(-f_{0}^2/2)$.
 We can then implement different strategies to reduce the number of kernels we trace against based on ray direction (Appendix Table~\ref{tab:steerable_sampling_strats}).
 In practice, we put the Gabor kernels in a pre-processing step into different bins based on the orientation and frequency of their modulations.
-During render time, for every new ray, and before we intersect with the scene, we compute its alignment with the representative bin orientations, and based on this alignment and the frequencies contained in the bin, we decide which primitives to mask out and which to include in the set to be "intersected".
+During render time, for every new ray, and before we intersect with the scene, we compute its alignment with the representative bin orientations.
+Based on this alignment and the frequencies contained in the bin, we decide which primitives to mask out and which to include in the set to be "intersected".
 This choice can be deterministic (i.e. we simply prune low contributing orientations, paying with a small amount of error) or stochastic (i.e. we use importance sampling to sample proportionally from orientations contributing more to the given ray).
 For importance sampling, the sampling weight is essentially the dampened contribution by the projected frequency along the ray:

 We showcase this in a Supplementary material video (rotating {\sc Bunny}).
 Both directional and Laplacian strategies can be used jointly, incrementing the performance boost.